 What became of Ellen Adams?

-I have not yet been able to learn what became of Ellen Adams.
-She was clearly still living at 32 Cullingtree Street in May 1916, as the article above mentions that Captain Monard wrote to her concerning her brother Edward’s death.
+I have not been able to learn what became of Ellen Adams, the last surviving member of this family.
+She was clearly still living at 32 Cullingtree Street in May 1916, as the article above mentions that Captain Monard wrote to her concerning Edward’s death.
 Beyond that date, I have not been able to find any further reference to Ellen’s whereabouts.
 Did Ellen marry after Edward’s death in 1916?
 Could she have immigrated to another country such as Canada or Australia?
 When did she pass away?
 Maybe you can help me to track down this elusive ancestor!
 It’s stories like these that make family history so fascinating.